 How to plan and cook Dals/Lentils and combine them with various temperings.

 How to cook vegetables or plant-based curries to go with Dals by using different I’ve included ten meal-prep ingredients in this post.
+Or, keep handy a list of quick 15-minute curries.

 How to plan healthy sides.